Morningstarhub/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displays lines in file that don't contain pattern
+display all lines of a file starting with a letter